H\"ansch-Couillaud locking of a large Sagnac interferometer: advancing below the flicker floor: Setup

 The standard HC lock is performed with a simplified version of the setup shown in Fig. \ref{fig:setup} for the counter-clockwise direction and independently in a mirrored way for the clockwise direction at a different corner of the ring cavity.

 For each branch, the light is shifted independently by $f_{\text{AOM}} = 9 \cdot f_{\text{FSR}} =$ \SI{192.8088}{\mega \hertz} with a fiber-coupled acousto-optic modulator (AOM) by applying a radio frequency signal $s_{\text{AOM}}$ at a power level of \SI{30}{\deci \bel m}.
 This first-order shifted light has an extinction ratio of better than \SI{50}{\deci \bel}, making other deflection orders and the zeroth order negligible for the experiment.
-The two counter-propagating HC locks are stabilized at the same mode index of the cavity, which is shifted by $9 \cdot f_{\text{FSR}}$ in comparison to the PDH diode laser lock.
-The frequencies are generated by direct digital synthesis (DDS) and fine tuned via a proportional-integral-derivative (PID) controller to precisely stabilize the laser frequency to the center of the cavity resonance.
+The two counter-propagating HC locks are stabilized to the same mode index of the cavity, which is shifted by $9\cdot f_{\text{FSR}}$ with respect to the PDH diode laser lock.
+The frequencies are generated by direct digital synthesis (DDS) and finetuned via a PID controller connected to the frequency modulation input of the DDS to precisely stabilize the laser frequency to the center of the cavity resonance.
 The input for the PID controller is produced by the standard HC locking method \cite{hansch1980}.